Fort San Andres: A National Cultural Treasure

-Aside from being the Marble Capital of the Philippines, Romblon is also blessed with historical and heritage sites, in fact there are many Spanish structures from the 15th century that are still intact in the town of Romblon.
+Aside from being the Marble Capital of the Philippines, Romblon is also blessed with historical and heritage sites.
+In fact, many Spanish structures from the 15th century are still intact in the town of Romblon.

-Fort San Andres was built to guard the Romblon town, against pirates and also to reinforce the dominance of Spaniards on the common folk during those days.
-It overlooks the town as well as the sea, which made it perfect to notice any intruders coming towards Romblon; either by sea or through land.
+Fort San Andres was built to guard the Romblon town against pirates and reinforce Spaniards’ dominance on the common folk during those days.
+It overlooks the town and the sea, making it perfect to notice any intruders coming towards Romblon, either by sea or through the land.

 One could see this fort looming over the hilltop.
-After the restoration, the steps have been a depiction of sea life, as well as the on-goings in the locality.
-Though, there are no vaults inside anymore, but the feeling that one would get once inside the fort is very similar to being in a vault.
-The numerous massive columns in square structures are made to withstand any attack or siege; perhaps even local revolt.
+After the restoration, the steps have depicted sea life and the on-goings in the locality.
+Though there are no vaults inside anymore, the feeling that one would get once inside the fort is very similar to being in a vault.
+The numerous massive columns in square structures are made to withstand any attack or siege, perhaps even local revolt.

-The tower that this fort has gives complete and spectacular view of entire harbour.
-This was meant to watch over the crucial junctions of logistics, as well as any susceptible movement around the harbour.
+The tower that this fort has gives a complete and spectacular view of the entire harbor.
+This was meant to watch over the crucial junctions of logistics and any susceptible movement around the harbor.

-Since 2012, when a massive restoration project got over, the place is more accessible and beautiful than the ruins it was pre-restoration.
-The fort attracts a lot of archaeological experts, architects and historians, as well as students who are interested in 15th century Spaniard history and architecture.
+Since 2012, when a massive restoration project took over, it is more accessible and beautiful than the pre-restoration ruins.
+The fort attracts many archaeological experts, architects, historians, and students interested in 15th century Spaniard history and architecture.
 Photographers gather here very often because they can get a panoramic view of the entire town and the Romblon port.
 This part is exponentially in favor of the trigger happy photographers.

 Well, a lot of travelers and locals find it to be the perfect spot to be with their romantic companion.
 The ocean on one side, greenery on the other, and a colorful town around; gives three options to choose and settle at one side.